fsaint/progress-bar/README.md

-# Progress Bar
+# Progress Bar: Keep track of long-running processes

-I was tired of running long proceces and keeping up with the status using messy print statements.
+Tired of running long proceces and keeping up with the status using messy print statements?
 Progress Bar is a library to view realtime updates of a process on the Web.
 Progress Bar will give you a URL to see the progress, status, and messages send by the process.
 Besides showing progress, Progress Bar will also indicate if the process crashes.